The real long way

 Sand & Finish

-For any pre-finished material, we fill voids larger than a 1/4" of an inch.
-We then potentially scrape or texture the material with wire-brushing.
-We then sand in order to apply the finish of your choice; water-based or hard wax oil.
+Sand & Finish - For any pre-finished floor, we fill voids larger than a ¼” of an inch.
+If a texture is desired it is processed at this time, for example wire brushing or hand scrapping.
+We then sand the flooring in order to apply the finish of your choice; water – based, poly urethane, or hard wax oil.

 Planks are grouped together in like widths, nested and fastened together with plastic straps.
 This makes it easier for shipping and off loading.